davebyrne222/simple-cli/README.md

 </div>

-Do you work within the command line?
-Do you find yourself running the same commands over and over again, forgetting the command(s), and having to remember or repeatably find the argument values?
+CLIs are powerful, but remembering commands, flags, and argument values is not.

-_SimpleCli_ was born from my frustration with working with the Azure and Kubernetes CLIs across multiple subscriptions and clusters.
-It aims to make it easier to run commands in a consistent and repeatable way without having to search through notes for command definitions, and copy and pasting argument values such as subscription IDs, or resource group names.
+_SimpleCli_ lets you save and reuse them in a straightforward YAML file, keeping your workflows consistent and repeatable.

 Key capabilities:

-- Human-friendly command catalogue in YAML
+- Human-readable command catalogues defined in YAML
-- Interactive mode with a navigable menu and prompts for arguments.
+- Interactive mode with a simple menu and argument prompts
-- Powerful templating for command argument substitution and composition.
+- Flexible templating for argument substitution and command composition
-- Works with your existing tooling (e.g., `az`, `kubectl`, `jq`) by orchestrating shell commands you already use.
+- Works with your existing tools (az, kubectl, jq, etc.) by orchestrating the shell commands you already use

 ---